-Microsoft Dynamics CRM 2013 and Microsoft Dynamics CRM Online can be integrated with the Microsoft Azure platform by coupling the Microsoft Dynamics CRM event execution pipeline to the Microsoft Azure Service Bus.
-In essence, the Microsoft Dynamics CRM pipeline connects to the Microsoft Azure Service Bus enabling the data that has been processed as part of the current Microsoft Dynamics CRM operation to be posted to the bus.
-Microsoft Azure Service Bus solutions that are “CRM-aware” can listen for and read the data that is posted on the service bus by Microsoft Dynamics CRM.
+You can connect Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update with the Microsoft Azure platform by coupling the CRM event execution pipeline to the Microsoft Azure Service Bus.
+This connection lets the data that’s been processed as part of the current CRM operation to be posted to the bus.
+Microsoft Azure Service Bus solutions that are “CRM-aware” can listen for and read the data that’s posted on the service bus by Microsoft Dynamics CRM.
 The posted data is stored in a RemoteExecutionContext class instance that is an extended version of IExecutionContext passed at run time to Microsoft Dynamics CRM asynchronous plug-ins.

-This integration between Microsoft Dynamics CRM and the Microsoft Azure platform provides a secure channel for communicating Microsoft Dynamics CRM run-time data to external cloud-based line-of-business applications.
+This connection between Microsoft Dynamics CRM and the Microsoft Azure platform provides a secure channel for communicating CRM run-time data to external cloud-based line-of-business (LOB) applications.

 Key elements of the connection

-The key elements that implement the integration between Microsoft Dynamics CRM and the Microsoft Azure Service Bus are as follows.
+The key elements that implement the connection between Microsoft Dynamics CRM and the Microsoft Azure Service Bus are as follows:

 - Asynchronous service

 - The asynchronous service is responsible for posting the Microsoft Dynamics CRM remote execution context to the Microsoft Azure Service Bus.
 Each post is performed by a system job of the asynchronous service.
-A user can view the status of each system job using the Microsoft Dynamics CRM web application.
+A user can view the status of each system job by using the Microsoft Dynamics CRM web application.

 - Custom workflow Activities

 - Custom workflow activities can be written to post the current request’s data context to the Microsoft Azure Service Bus.
-For more information, see Sample: Azure aware custom workflow activity.
+More information: Sample: Azure aware custom workflow activity.

 - Microsoft Azure Service Bus

 - The service bus relays the remote execution context between Microsoft Dynamics CRM and Microsoft Azure Service Bus solution listeners.
-The Microsoft Azure Access Control Service (ACS) manages claims based authentication security.
+The Microsoft Azure Active Directory Access Control Service (ACS) manages claims-based authentication security.

 - Microsoft Azure solution